markusvankempen/NeoPixel-SantaHat/README.md

 Important!
 Make sure all exposed cable ends and open contacts/ports are covered in tape or heat schrink.

+To put the single NeoPixel in the Pom-Pom - I wired the cables inside the hat and use the soldering iron to "burn" a hole into the Pom-Pom to place the NeoPixel inside.

 ![SantaHatAssembled](/images/SantaHatAssembled.jpg)

 The Finished product